Paul Zarzyski: Biography

 Song” also earned The Spur in 2010 for poetry.

 In January 2016, Paul's fifth spoken-word studio recording was released, a double CD of poems, sporting the same title as his latest book, Steering With My Knees, and offering extensive, and at times “exotic,” musical compositions that include saxophone, slide/resonator guitar, didgeridoo, trumpet, trombone, flugelhorn, drums, blues harmonica, jaw harp, organ, tuba, accordion, piano, cello, banjo, theremin, etc. The project's elegant digibook presentation was designed by Paul's long-time friend and collaborator, Missoula artist, Larry Pirnie.
 Two earlier recordings, Words Growing Wild (1998) and The Glorious Commotion Of It All (2004), both produced by Jim Rooney in Nashville, offer poems with accompaniment by Duane Eddy, John Hartford, and other fine musicians, while two later disks, Rock-n-Rowel and Collisions Of Reckless Love (both, 2007), were produced by Open Path Music of San Jose, California —also at the helm of the current recording project.

 Paul makes his home, “where the poetry roams,” west of Great Falls with art historian and C.M.
 Russell scholar, Elizabeth Dear, their Aussie dog Zeke Zarzyski, horses Pecos and Lash, and numerous other soulful fellow beings who Ol’ Charlie referred to as “Nature’s People.”
+Religiously, Zarzyski has described himself as a leaning towards Pandeism, saying, "Agnosticism, however, doesn’t define my stance, which, if pressed, I’d say is a cross between pantheism and deism—Pandeism."